-A.13.1.1 Scoping - Feedback
+B6.1.6 Scoping - Feedback

-Comments, issues of concern and suggestions received from I&APs will be captured in the Comment and Response Report.
-A Draft Scoping Report (DSR) will be compiled on the basis of comments received.
-This will include a component detailing the public participation activities that have been undertaken to date.
-A letter will be sent to all I&APs on the stakeholder databases along with a copy of the comments and response report and nontechnical summary of the DSR.
+Comments, issues of concern and suggestions received from stakeholders have been captured in the Comment and Response Report.
+A Draft Scoping Report (DSR) was compiled on the basis of comments received.
+This included a component detailing the public participation activities that were undertaken to date.
+A letter was sent to all stakeholders included on the stakeholder databases along with a copy of the comments and response report and non-technical summary of the DSR.

-Stakeholders will be encouraged to review these documents to ensure that all relevant issues have been identified and that the terms of reference for the ESIA has been appropriately scoped.
+Stakeholders were encouraged to review these documents to ensure that all relevant issues had been identified and that the terms of reference for the ESIA has been appropriately scoped.

-A Non-Technical Summary of the Scoping Report will be released which will present in a non-technical language:
+A Non-Technical Summary (NTS) of the Scoping Report was released, which presented the following in non-technical language:

-- the background and description of the proposed Project; - the environment in which the proposed Project will be developed; - information on the client; - information on the ESIA process and timelines; - typical impacts associated with similar Projects; and - information on ESIA consultants and their independence.
+- The background and description of the proposed Project; - The environment in which the proposed Project will be developed; - Information on the client; - Information on the ESIA process and timelines; - Typical impacts associated with similar Projects; and - Information on ESIA consultants and their independence.

-The DSR and/or accompanying documents and summaries will also be placed in public places within the Project area.
-The proposed places are:
+The DSR and/or accompanying documents and summaries were placed in public places within the Project area as follows: